vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/fact/insert/README.md

 - target_table    - SC Data Warehouse table of DW type 'Snapshot Periodic Fact Table', where target data is loaded
 - source_schema   - SC Data Lake schema, where source raw data is loaded from
 - source_view     - SC Data Lake view, where source raw data is loaded from
-- last_arrival_ts - Timestamp column, on which increments to target_table are done

 ### Prerequisites: